-Pad-mounted gear contains high voltage.
+Remote supervisory PMH Pad-Mounted Gear operate at high voltage.
 Failure to observe the precautions below will result in serious personal injury or death.

-Some of these precautions may differ from company operating procedures and rules.
-Where a discrepancy exists, users should follow their company's operating procedures and rules.
+Some of these precautions may differ from your company's operating procedures and rules.
+Where a discrepancy exists, follow your company's operating procedures and rules.

-- QUALIFIED PERSONS.
-Access to pad-mounted gear must be restricted only to qualified persons.
-See the "Qualified Persons" section on page 2. - SAFETY PROCEDURES.
-Always follow safe operating procedures and rules. - PERSONAL PROTECTIVE EQUIPMENT.
-Always use suitable protective equipment, such as rubber gloves, rubber mats, hard hats, safety glasses, and flash clothing in accordance with safe operating procedures and rules. - SAFETY LABELS.
-Do not remove or obscure any of the "CAUTION," "WARNING," "DANGER," or "NOTICE" labels.
+- 1. QUALIFIED PERSONS.
+Access to remote supervisory PMH Pad-Mounted Gear must be restricted only to qualified persons.
+See the "Qualified Persons" section on page 2. - 2.
+SAFETY PROCEDURES.
+Always follow safe operating procedures and rules. - 3.
+PERSONAL PROTECTIVE EQUIPMENT.
+Always use suitable protective equipment, such as rubber gloves, rubber mats, hard hats, safety glasses, and flash clothing, in accordance with safe operating procedures and rules. - 4.
+SAFETY LABELS.
+Do not remove or obscure any of the "DANGER," "WARNING," "CAUTION," or "NOTICE" labels. - 5.
+HIGH-VOLTAGE ISOLATION.
+Switch operators and controls are isolated from high voltage in grounded, metal-enclosed compartments.
+Access to these components is controlled by padlockable covers, which incorporate a nonremovable manual handle.
+Other low-voltage components, such as meters, selector switches, toggle switches, etc., are similarly isolated. - 6.
+CLOSING AND LOCKING DOORS. - Doors must be securely closed and latched, with padlocks in place at all times unless work is being performed inside the high-voltage enclosure. - Mini-Rupter Switches have switch-operating shaft access covers located on the sides of the pad-mounted gear enclosure.
+They must be closed and padlocked at all times unless the switches are being operated. - 7.
+TEST FOR VOLTAGE.
+Test for voltage using proper high-voltage test equipment before touching any device to be inspected, serviced, or repaired in the high-voltage compartments. - 8.
+ENERGIZED COMPONENTS.

-5. KEY INTERLOCKS.

-- If optional key interlocks were furnished, they must be in place. - Check the operating sequence of key interlocks to verify proper sequencing. - After the pad-mounted gear is installed, either:

-(1) destroy the extra set of keys or (2) make them accessible only to qualified persons.
-This will maintain the integrity of the key-interlock scheme. - Key interlocks are not security locks and are not substitutes for padlocks. - OPENING DOORS.
-Do not force doors open.
-Forcing a door open can damage the latching mechanism.
-If optional key interlocks are provided, correctly position the interlocks so the doors can be opened.

-CLOSING AND LOCKING DOORS.

-- Doors must be securely closed and latched, with padlocks in place at all times unless work is being performed inside the enclosure. - Mini-Rupter Switches have switch-operatingshaft access covers located on the sides of the pad-mounted gear enclosure.
-They must be

-- closed and padlocked at all times unless the switches are being operated. - ENERGIZED COMPONENTS.
 Always consider all parts live until de-energized, tested, and grounded.
 Voltage levels can be as high as the peak lineto-ground voltage last applied to the unit.
-Units energized or installed near energized lines should be considered live until tested and grounded. - ENERGIZED TERMINALS.
+Units energized or installed near energized lines should be considered live until tested and grounded.

+- ENERGIZED TERMINALS.
 Always assume both sets of power terminals on any Mini-Rupter Switch or fuse are energized unless proved otherwise by test, by visual evidence of open-circuit conditions on both sets of terminals, or by observing that both sets of terminals are grounded. - 10.
+GROUNDING.
+Remote supervisory PMH Pad-Mounted Gear must be connected to a suitable earth ground at the base of the utility pole, or to a suitable building ground for testing, before energizing the switchgear, and at all times when energized.

+The ground wire(s) must be bonded to the system neutral, if present.
+If the system neutral is not present, proper precautions must be taken to ensure the local earth ground, or building ground, cannot be severed or removed.

+- 11. MAINTAINING PROPER CLEARANCE.
+Always maintain proper clearance from energized components. - 12.
 BACKFEED.
-Mini-Rupter Switches and fuses may be energized by backfeed. - 11.
-DE-ENERGIZING, TESTING, AND GROUNDING.
-Before touching any device that is to be inspected, replaced, serviced, or repaired in the high-voltage compartments, always disconnect Mini-Rupter Switches and fuses from all power sources (including backfeed), test for voltage, and properly ground.
-Test for voltage on both sets of power terminals of any Mini-Rupter Switch or fuse using proper high-voltage test equipment before touching any device that is to be inspected, replaced, serviced, or repaired in the high-voltage compartments.
+Mini-Rupter Switches and fuses may be energized by backfeed. - 13.
+GROUNDING EQUIPMENT.
+Install suitable grounding equipment before touching any device to be inspected, serviced, or repaired in the high-voltage compartments. - 14.
+PADLOCKS.
+Non-removable, manual handles in high-voltage compartment doors and hingedpadlockable covers, as well as hinged-bolted panels, have provisions for padlocks which must be in place and secured at all times unless work is being performed inside the enclosure.
+Padlocks must be installed and secured on manual switch operating handles at all times unless the switch is being operated.

-12. GROUNDING.

-- Make sure the pad-mounted gear enclosure is properly grounded to the station or facility ground. - After the gear has been completely disconnected from all sources of power and tested for voltage, install suitable grounding cables in all compartments before touching any device to be inspected, replaced, serviced, or repaired in the high-voltage compartments.

-CONTINUED ▶

-Pad-mounted gear contains high voltage.
+Remote supervisory PMH Pad-Mounted Gear operate at high voltage.
 Failure to observe the precautions below will result in serious personal injury or death.

-Some of these precautions may differ from company operating procedures and rules.
-Where a discrepancy exists, users should follow their company's operating procedures and rules.
+Some of these precautions may differ from your company's operating procedures and rules.
+Where a discrepancy exists, follow your company's operating procedures and rules.